Anissa Lahmari: Algeria

 In February 2023, Lahmari was called up to the Algeria national team by coach Farid Benstiti.
 In April 2023, she made her debut in a 4–0 win in a friendly match against Tanzania.

 Morocco

 In June 2023, Lahmari was included in the 28-player preliminary squad of Morocco for the 2023 FIFA Women's World Cup.
 She was later named in the final squad which was announced on 11 July.
 On 3 August 2023, she scored the only goal in a 1–0 victory over Colombia which helped her country to reach the knockout phase of the World Cup, an effort that also earned her the player of the match award.
+Following her remarkable performance, Lahmari was nominated for the 2023 African Women's Footballer of the Year Award.

+Lahmari was part of the Moroccan squad at the 2024 Women's Africa Cup of Nations.

 Personal life

 Lahmari was born in Saint-Cloud to an Algerian father and a Moroccan mother.